Efficiently Processing Joins and Grouped Aggregations on GPUs

-\textbf{Measurements.} We evaluate the performance both in execution time and throughput.
 Following previous work~\cite{sioulas19-partitioned-radix-join,Lutz22-tritonjoin,Balkesen13-partitioned-hash-join}, the throughput of a join is defined by $\frac{|R|+|S|}{\text{total time}}$.
-The total time measured only covers the join processing and does not include most memory allocations and initialization of auxiliary data structures.
-All experiments are repeated seven times, and we report the median.

-In the measurements, we often report the time spent in each of the three join phases (transformation, match finding, and materialization).
-As explained in Section~\ref{sec:codesign}, the transformation and materialization phase in our optimized SMJ and PHJ overlap -- the first payload column of each relation is transformed with the keys in the transformation phase.
-The remaining payload columns are transformed in the materialization phase.
-The time measured for each phase corresponds to the scope defined in Algorithm~\ref{alg:gftr}.
+We also report the time spent in the three join phases (transformation, match finding, and materialization).
+For GFTR-optimized implementations, we count the sorting/partitioning of the payload data as materialization time instead of transformation time.
+All experiments are repeated at least seven times, and we report the median.